Noaaan/MythicMetals/PATCHNOTES.md

 * Slightly buffed hallowed
 * Made Kyber slightly easier to find
 * Increased Ur spawn rate
+* Buffed Banglum, Discordium, and Durasteel
+* Nerfed Prometheum and Kyber

 # 0.9.8
 Added PigLib Integration.
 If installed Piglins will let you trade with Midas Gold, and ignore you wearing Midas Gold and Argonium armor.